Spring 2025, paper in preparation for journal submission

 Jordan Dehmel (CMU) and Warren MacEvoy (CMU)

-When assessing the security of code, it is paramount to ensure that security-privileged routines do not disclose secret information to would-be attackers.
+Abstract: When assessing the security of code, it is paramount to ensure that security-privileged routines do not disclose secret information to would-be attackers.
 Similarly, when interacting with important and abstract APIs like databases, it must be ensured that no unverified user input be allowed direct access (EG SQL injection attacks).
 These problems both involve tracking the contributors and dependents of variables at debugging time, a common task in analysis and linting.
 This paper examines the use of Code Property Graphs (CPGs) [Yamaguchi, Golde, Arp and Rieck, 2014] and taint-style vulnerability scanning [Sabelfeld and Myers, 2003] in such a context.
 CPGs are dense and expressive representations of program syntax, dependency, and control flow often used in linting.
 Taint-style vulnerability scanning, on the other hand, tracks possible vulnerabilities along variable modifications and control flow alterations such that sensitive data does not flow beyond its desired scope.
 This paper describes a language-agnostic algorithm for the construction of CPGs with embedded information-flow security measures and details the development of a VSCode extension utilizing them.

-Fall 2024, paper, in journal review
+Fall 2024, paper, in review at PRL.

 Resulted in the launching of extraterrestrial ISS experiments on the effects of microgravity on colloidal active matter in August 2024, as well as novel experiments involving density matching on Earth for the avoidance of gravity-related error.